This Cranberry Ginger Upside Down Cake with Rum Whipped Cream is the perfect holiday dessert!

 This past weekend we hosted an ‘ugly sweater’ holiday party at our house.
 The adults wore their tackiest Christmas sweaters, while the kids served as the judges and voted to pick the winning (aka ‘the ugliest’) sweater.
 It was a really fun party with a great group of friends and neighbors – and of course, some delicious food!

 This fantastic Cranberry Ginger Upside Down Cake with Rum Whipped Cream stole the show on our dessert table.
-Created by one of my favorite chefs – Mario Batali – we found the recipe over on The Chew.
+We found the recipe over on The Chew website.

 All month long, you can join in on the fun of The Chew Holidays, weekdays at 1:00 E|12:00 C|P on ABC.
 Whether you’re looking for great recipes, crafts or tips to help you prepare for the holidays, The Chew is a great resource for all things holiday-related.
 (In fact, they recently had their own ugly sweater party on The Chew – and we got lots of ideas for our party!)